The Butler-Wesson Scholarship

 The Butler and Wesson Families

 The Butler family originally came from the country town of Mogumber up near New Norcia where they were involved in farming.
 The father’s name was Joseph and his wife’s name was Johanna.
 Joseph served on active service in World War I in France where he was wounded in action.
 In 1925 the family moved to Lathlain and operated Butler’s Grocery store at 23 Gallipoli Street, from where Joseph would do his deliveries on a Harley Davidson motorbike with a side car.
 The store serviced the areas of Carlisle, Victoria Park and Belmont.
 Joseph and Johanna had 10 children, 5 boys and 5 girls.
 Two of the sons, Rolfe and Ronald served during World War II.
 In 1950 the family moved to 14 Colombo Street, Victoria Park.
 All the Butler children attended the St Joachim’s school.
 The children’s names are Rolfe, Ronald, Jean, Doreen, James, Francis, Neil, Anne, Helen and Margaret.
-At present James is the only surviving family member and will celebrate his 90th birthday on 28 October 2018.
+At present James is the only surviving family member and celebrated his 90th birthday on 28 October 2018.

 The Wesson family originally came from Mt Hawthorn and settled in South Perth at 13 Mabel Street in 1951.
 The father’s name was James and his wife’s name was Norma.
 James served on active service in World War II in the Middle East and also New Guinea.
 James worked as a transport driver until his retirement.
 James and Norma had five children, four boys and one girl, Raymond, Dennis, Peter, Patricia and Gary.
 Two of the sons Raymond and Dennis served on active service during the war in Vietnam.
 All children are still living.